Hiking & Walking

 www.geneverando.ch Guided tours

 Hiking in the mountains is enjoyable but it can also be physically demanding and dangerous.
-Common mistakes for walkers to make are to go out without the right clothing, equipment and provisions.
-To go out in bad weather.
-To get lost.
-To do hikes that are too difficult.
+Common mistakes for walkers to make are to go out without the right clothing, equipment and provisions, to go out in bad weather to get lost, to do hikes that are too difficult.

-Always check the weather forecast before hiking.
+The right conditions: Always check the weather forecast before hiking.
 Do not go at altitude if bad weather is forecast.

 Do itineraries that suit your ability and fitness.
 Most hikes are done between 600 and 2500 meters.
 At 2500 meters you have the Summer snow line and hiking above this height normally requires more specialized equipment and knowledge.
 The human body’s ability to absorb oxygen starts to reduce from 2100 meters (see: wiki/Effects_of_high_altitude_on_humans ).
 Hikes that involve a lot of ascending and descending are far more demanding than those which are on quite flat terrain.